patofoto/Bambu-RFID-Tag-Reader/README.md

 ## Features

 - **RFID Tag Reading**: Reads MIFARE Classic and other compatible RFID tags
-- **Multiple UID Formats**: Displays UID in hex, decimal, single decimal number, and raw bytes
+- **Multiple UID Formats**: Displays UID in decimal, single decimal number, and hex (in serial)
 - **TFT Display**: Shows tag information on the integrated 1.9" ST7789 display (170x320 pixels)
+- **WiFi Connectivity**: Connects to WiFi with connection progress display
+- **MQTT Publishing**: Publishes UID data to MQTT broker in JSON format
+- **Modular Code**: Organized into separate modules for easy maintenance
 - **Serial Output**: Also outputs tag information to serial monitor for debugging
 - **Landscape Display**: Optimized for landscape orientation (320x170)